Shih Tzu health problems

-Like many dogs with floppy ears, the Shih Tzu, is very susceptible to ear infections.
-These can be triggered by allergies, underlying diseases, or by simply too much moisture in the ear canal so some ear infections are preventable while others an underlying cause might not be easily identified.
+Like many dogs with floppy ears, the Shih Tzu is very susceptible to ear infections.
+These can be triggered by allergies, underlying diseases, or by simply too much moisture in the ear canal.
+Some ear infections are preventable, whereas with others an underlying cause might not be easily identified.

-Cleaning your dog’s ears regularly can help prevent some of the things that would then lead to an infection but also allow you to check the interior of the ear for any signs of a problem.
+Cleaning your dog’s ears regularly can help prevent some of the things that lead to an infection, but also allow you to check the interior of the ear for any signs of a problem.

 Brachycephalic Obstructive Airway Syndrome (BOAS)

 Like other short-headed (brachycephalic) breeds, Shih Tzus often have respiratory problems because of how their head, face and airways are shaped.
 Their upper airways are too narrow, which makes it hard for them to breathe.

 Dog breeds with Brachycephalic Obstructive Airway Syndrome (BOAS) can have problems regulating their body temperature, so it is advisable to avoid walking them in high temperatures.
 Instead try to walk your Shih Tzu in either the early morning or late evening when the air is cooler.